jtkovacs/jtkovacs.github.io/REFS/project-management.md

 ### Stakeholder analysis

-The general aim is to identify stakeholders; analyze their interests and expectations; categorize interests and expectations based on importance and level of stakeholder influence; and develop an action plan that delimits roles for different stakeholders.
+The general aim of stakeholder analysis is to identify stakeholders; analyze their interests and expectations; categorize interests and expectations based on importance and level of stakeholder influence; and develop an action plan that delimits roles for different stakeholders.
+Stakeholder analysis is important for managing the scope, influence and interorganizational politics of a project, as well as ensuring that projects address all relevant needs (including social equity goals).

 Different authors present different stakeholder typologies.
 Per Leffingwell (2010):